codethesaurus/docs/docs/contributing.md

 ## Hacktoberfest

 Code Thesaurus grew out of [@geekygirlsarah](https://twitter.com/geekygirlsarah) building it over Hacktoberfests 2018-2023.
-She's loved working with the community each year to on the project, and so Code Thesaurus plans to opt-in to future events.
+She's loved working with the community each year to on the project, and so Code Thesaurus plans to opt in to future events.

 Learn more about the event on [the Hacktoberfest website](https://hacktoberfest.com/).